lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 [Azure Cosmos DB + OpenAI ChatGPT](https://github.com/Azure-Samples/cosmosdb-chatgpt) | This sample application combines Azure Cosmos DB with OpenAI ChatGPT with a Blazor Server front-end for an intelligent chat bot application that shows off how you can build a simple chat application with OpenAi ChatGPT and Azure Cosmos DB.| GitHub
 [Document Analysis demo using Azure Form Recognizer and Azure OpenAI](https://microsoft.sharepoint.com/teams/AIEngagements/_layouts/15/stream.aspx?id=%2Fteams%2FAIEngagements%2FShared%20Documents%2FDemos%2FDocument%20Analysis%20demo%20using%20Azure%20Form%20Recognizer%20and%20Azure%20OpenAI%2Emp4) | Document Analysis demo using Azure Form Recognizer and Azure OpenAI|
 [Customer Service Conversational Insights with Azure OpenAI](https://github.com/microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services) | The Customer Service Conversational Insights is a solution accelerator built on top of Azure Cognitive Search, Bot Framework, Azure Speech Services and Azure OpenAI that allows customers to quickly deploy an integrated platform and immediately start extracting insights from customer conversations.| GitHub
+[Podcast Copilot](https://github.com/microsoft/PodcastCopilot) | This code was demonstrated at the Build 2023 keynote by Microsoft CTO Kevin Scott, illustrating the architecture of a Copilot. | GitHub